-To allow visibility into account status for importers who do not directly receive a monthly statements of account (SOA) through electronic data interchange (EDI), the CBSA will provide an Importer Account Balance Overview Report.
+To allow visibility into account status for importers who do not directly receive a monthly statements of account (SOA) through electronic data interchange (EDI), the CBSA will provide an Importer Balance Overview Report.
 This report details the accounting activity, including open and cleared receivables from January 2016 to the date of request.
-For more information on how to request the Importer Account Balance Overview Report please refer to ARL Bulletin 31.
+For more information on how to request the Importer Balance Overview Report please refer to ARL Bulletin 31.

 Customs Broker Statements